bikecoders/ngx-deploy-starter/docs/README_contributors.md

 ## E2E test

 We at this project have E2E tests.
 They are handy to test production-like scenarios and to have confidence in your changes.
-This only works for Nx Workspaces, Angular Workspaces need to be tested manually.
+We run e2e test for both supported workspaces, Nx and Angular.

+## Integration test

+We have integration test.
+They are going to test your changes with a wide options of library generators to ensure your changes are not affecting a particular generator.

 ## Continuous Inspection (SonarQube)